citizenfx/fivem-docs/content/docs/scripting-manual/introduction/creating-your-first-script-csharp.md

 Then, we check if the vehicle is in the CD image using {{<native_link "IS_MODEL_IN_CDIMAGE">}}.
 This basically means 'is this registered with the game'.
 We also check if it's a vehicle using {{<native_link "IS_MODEL_A_VEHICLE">}}.
 If either check fails, we tell the player and return from the command.

-There may be C# wrapper here, but it's important to reify the use of natives as you will use them a lot when scripting.
+There may be C# wrapper here, but it's important to verify the use of natives as you will use them a lot when scripting.
 Make sure you have the `using static CitizenFX.Core.Native.API;` directive in your class.

 #### Step 2: Creating the vehicle
 Using the client side C# wrapper class `World`, we call the `CreateVehicle` method which takes a model, `Vector3` position, and `float` heading as arguments.
 This is the great thing about C#.
 You have access to a method supplied by _us_ such that you don't have to request and load a model like you would in Lua.
 This method returns us a `Vehicle` object.
 If you have experience with *ScriptHookV.NET* you may recognize these classes.
 The C# wrapper of FiveM is very similar.